mercadopago/devsite-docs/guides/plugins/unofficial/wix.en.md

 These are the *steps to start receiving payments with Mercado Pago**:

 1. [Log in](https://www.mercadolibre.com/jms/[FAKER][GLOBALIZE][SITE_ID]/lgz/login?platform_id=mp&go=https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/online-payments/subscriptions/previous-requirements&go=https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/plugins/unofficial/wix) to a Mercado Pago or Mercado Libre account or create a new account if you don't have one yet.
-2. Add Mercado Pago as a method of payment in your store.
+2. Add Mercado Pago as a payment method in your store.

-## Add Mercado Pago as method of payment
+## Add Mercado Pago as a payment method

 Wix allows you to receive payments with Checkout Pro, where the buyer will be redirected to Mercado Pago to make the payment and will return to your store when the purchase is completed.

 ----[mla, mlc, mlu, mpe, mco]----
 To **add Mercado Pago to your store**, follow these steps:

+1. Access "Settings" from your control panel of your website.
-1. In your Control Panel, go to "Options" and click on "Accept Payments."
+1. In the "eCommerce & Finance" section, click "Accept Payments".
-1. On the methods of payment list, click on 'Connect' in Mercado Pago.
+1. In the payment method list, find Mercado pago and click on "Connect".
-1. Fill out Client ID and Client Secret fields with your Mercado Pago account production credentials.
+1. In the "Account information" section, fill out Client ID and Client Secret fields with your Mercado Pago account production credentials.
 1. Finally, click on "Connect".
 ------------

 ----[mlm]----
 To **add Mercado Pago to your store**, follow these steps:

+1. Access "Settings" from your control panel of your website.
-1. In your Control Panel, go to "Options" and click on "Accept Payments.".
+1. In the "eCommerce & Finance" section, click "Accept Payments".
 1. In the lower part, click on "See more payment options."
 1. On the methods of payment list, click on 'Connect' in Mercado Pago.
 1. Fill out Client ID and Client Secret fields with your Mercado Pago account production credentials.